sabercodes/gibbon-image-zipper/README.md

 ## 🖼️ Image Requirements

-All images in the input folder are validated and processed against these rules:
+All images placed in the `photos/` folder are validated and processed against these rules:

 | Requirement | Accepted Value | Action if Non-Compliant |
 |---|---|---|